CoNarrative/glujs-guide-built/specifications-in-full.md

 ###Meaning

 `Meaning` is the block that actually advances the simulated state of the application.
-The goal is to let the view model "do its thing" entirely ignorant of whether it is running in test harness or as a live applicaiton.
+The goal is to let the view model "do its thing" entirely ignorant of whether it is running in test harness or as a live application.
 That means it has to deal with everything that could happen within the client.
 These break down into four basic categories:
  *  *Simulation setup* - Before anything can run, the simulation must be placed into a defined test harness.
- *  *The user takes an action* - The user of the application at this point clicks, drags, or othewise interacts with the application, such as:
+ *  *The user takes an action* - The user of the application at this point clicks, drags, or otherwise interacts with the application, such as:
     * Clicks on a button (to execute a command)
     * Selects a row or item from a grid/list
     * Updates text in a text field or area